 Aconcagua

-It is within the framework of "Summits of my life" (a four-year project during which the Spaniard tried to beat the records of ascent of mythical summits in the world) that Kilian Jornet succeeded in 2014 a new reference on the Aconcagua, the highest summit in America (6962m), in 12 hours and 49 minutes.
-Karl Egloff will also do better there a few weeks after the Spaniard in 11h52.
+In 2014, as part of "Summits of my life" (a four-year project during which the Spaniard set out to break records for climbing mythical peaks around the world), Kilian Jornet set a new benchmark on Aconcagua, America's highest peak (6962m), in 12 hours and 49 minutes.
+Karl Egloff will also beat the Spaniard's time of 11:52 a few weeks later.

 Everest

-On May 21 and 22, 2017, it was on the roof of the world that Jornet achieved a new round trip record.
-The last challenge of his project "Summits of my Life" started in 2012 takes him to 8,848 m of altitude by the North Face after 26 hours of effort, accompanied until 7,600 m by Seb Montaz.
-Starting at an altitude of 5,100 meters from the Rongbuk monastery, he made the round trip without sleeping on the intermediate altitude camps.
-He will even climb Everest twice in less than a week.
+On May 21 and 22, 2017, Jornet set a new round-trip record on the roof of the world.
+The latest challenge in his "Summits of my Life" project, begun in 2012, took him to an altitude of 8,848 m via the North Face after 26 hours of effort, accompanied up to 7,600 m by Seb Montaz.
+Starting at 5,100 m from the Rongbuk monastery, he made the round trip without sleeping at any of the intermediate altitude camps.
+He even climbed Everest twice in less than a week.